MARKET SNAPSHOT: U.S. Stock Futures Climb As Market Gears Up For Yellen's Jackson Hole Speech

 Continue Reading Below

-U.S. stocks looked set to finish the week with modest gains with futures pointing to a higher open Friday, as investors geared up for Federal Reserve Chairwoman Janet Yellen's Jackson Hole speech.
+U.S stocks looked set to notch a weekly win as futures pointed to a higher open Friday, with investors gearing up to hear Federal Reserve Chairwoman Janet Yellen speak.

-There were small ripples in stock-index futures following data on durable goods (http://www.marketwatch.com/story/orders-for-durable-goods-sink-68-in-july-the-most-in-nearly-three-years-2017-08-25)which fell by the largest amount in three years.
-A 6.8% drop in July was largely due to volatile aircraft sector, however.
-Excluding transports, orders rose modestly.

 "Comments made by U.S. policy makers so far from the Wyoming gathering have generally been supportive not just of an unwinding of the Fed's bloated balance sheet, but also for another rate hike before the end of the year," said Henry Croft, research analyst at Accendo Markets.